 Abstract:

-This research studies the decentralized system of educational governance and administration.
+This research examines the decentralized system of educational governance and administration.
 The present study is a qualitative research that empirically explores the role of the decentralised system of education in the state of Jharkhand, India.
-The research has studied the local-self-governing institutions operational at the ‘grassroot level’ with regard to decentralization understood as a mechanism to foster democratic participation leading to efficient delivery and management of development schemes.
-The study includes an in-depth analysis of the ‘theory and praxis’ of the decentralization process in the governance of school education.
+The research examined the local-self-governing institutions operational at the ‘grassroot level’ with regard to decentralization understood as a mechanism to foster democratic participation leading to efficient delivery and management of development schemes.
 For the purpose of the research a primary study in the selected locality was conducted through unstructured interviews, field observation and focus group discussions.
 The primary data was analysed as against various policies formulated to enhance and implement decentralization across the domain of school governance.
 The objective of the research was to assess and examine the participation and the effectiveness of the ‘school management committees’ (SMC).
 The empirical evidences suggest that the ‘SMCs’ witness low participation due to various socio-economic reasons of the committee members.
 The low participation is also due to the ‘stakeholder’ idea of participation that the management committees entail.
 The larger discourse of the SMC is embedded within the utilitarian aspect of participation leading to ineffective ‘democratic governance’ of the school.
 As against this backdrop the study analyses the various facets of decentralization as a part of the larger reform in the educational landscape.
 Education decentralization is gaining prominence across the globe.
 Decentralization is seen as a means of improving the efficiency of the education system and is believed to improve the quality of education.
 The process of decentralization has led to setting-up a three tier system of governance of the school education system.
 The present study analysed the very same structure of school governance.

-Keywords: Decentralization, School Governance, Grassroot Democracy, SMC, Efficient Management.
+Keywords: Decentralization, School Governance, Grassroots Democracy, primary education, Efficient Management.

 Introduction